 Why buy: The Emerson Sensi smart thermostat was our pick for best overall smart thermostat.
 It can save you up to 23% on your energy usage, and you can find it at a very affordable price of $140 on Amazon.
 The Emerson thermostat is also compatible with Alexa, Google Home, Apple HomeKit, and Samsung SmartThings.

 Why buy: Despite its relatively high price tag of $249, the ecobee SmartThermostat offers a ton of energy-saving features.
-The best part is that with it's new eco+ software, the SmartThermostat can help you save up to 23% on your annual energy costs.
+The best part is that with its new eco+ software, the SmartThermostat can help you save up to 23% on your annual energy costs.
 Plus it has built-in Amazon Alexa functionality so there's no need to purchase an Amazon Echo.

 Why buy: The Nest Learning Thermostat is both Google Assistant- and Alexa-enabled.
 It can potentially save you as much as 10% to 12% on your heating bill and up to 15% on your cooling bill.
-This thermostat also has voice command for even greater convenience, and it automatically learns your heating and cooling preferences to optimize your energy usage.
+This thermostat also has voice commands for even greater convenience, and it automatically learns your heating and cooling preferences to optimize your energy usage.

 Smart lightbulbs and smart lighting systems can connect to your home's smart system, so you can set schedules for when they are on and off.
 Combined with the greater efficiency of LED bulbs, it isn't out of the question to save between 25% and 80% on the energy used by your lights when you make the switch to smart lights.

 Why buy: The Philips Hue lighting system offers everything from starter kits and light strips to table lamps and bulbs.
-Though they can be a bit pricey, there's a lot that comes with it.
+Though the system can be a bit pricey, there's a lot that comes with it.
 They can be paired easily through a rather intuitive app, offer integrations with third-party devices, and even display a wide array of colors.

-Why buy: If you're looking for a far more cost effective option, look no further than the Wyze Bulb.
+Why buy: If you're looking for a far more cost-effective option, look no further than the Wyze Bulb.
 These smart Wi-Fi light bulbs will last up to 25,000 hours, and you can get 4 for under $40.
 Though it doesn't have the color option that the Hue does, it can pair with voice assistants like Google Assistant and Alexa to make for a convenient smart bulb setup.

 Why buy: These Sengled Smart LED bulbs are also an affordable smart light option to help automate your home's lighting.
 Compatible with SmartThings, IFTTT, Google Assistant, and Alexa, it integrates smoothly with just about any smart home setup.
-The outdoor bulbs are weatherproof and come with the motion sensor for optimal usage.
+The outdoor bulbs are weatherproof and come with a motion sensor for optimal usage.

 Like smart bulbs, smart plugs and smart power strips can help mitigate wasted energy use.
 They work with compatible devices to control when they are running – think lamps, fans, appliances, air purifiers, etc. Even better, they come with the capability of handling 4 to 8 devices at once, making it a comprehensive hub for your electronics.